-• Note 9 - capitalisation and amortisation of internally generated software.

-(b) Assumptions and estimation uncertainties
+• Note 9 - capitalisation and amortisation of internally generated software b.
+Assumptions and estimation uncertainties

-Information about assumptions and estimation uncertainties that have a significant risk of resulting in a material adjustment in the year ending 30 June 2018 is included in the following note:
+Information about assumptions and estimation uncertainties that have a significant risk of resulting in a material adjustment in the year ending 30 June 2019 is included in the following note:

-- Note 9 assessment of useful lives and residual values - Note 9 impairment of non-financial assets non-cash generating assets.
+- Note 9 assessment of useful lives and residual values - Note 9 impairment of non-financial assets non-cash generating assets a.
+Income tax